 Periodic Table Quiz: Can You Guess the Element from Its Chemical Symbol?

-How much did you remember from your high school chemistry class?
+How much do you remember from your high school chemistry class?
+Find out with this quiz on the periodic table of elements.

-Unless you currently work in a field that involves science, the days of memorizing the elements of the period table are long behind you.
-There are currently 118 known elements on the periodic table, and we’ve put 20 of them below to test your smarts.
+Unless you currently work in a field that involves science (or you crack chemistry jokes regularly), the days of memorizing the elements of the period table are long behind you.
+There are currently 118 known elements on the periodic table, and we’ve put 20 of them below to create a brain game that tests your knowledge.
 Do you know what element Si is?
 What about Ne?
-See how many you get correct on this periodic table quiz.
-Before you start, check out this “periodic table” that shows how we use each of the elements in our daily lives.
+See how many you get correct on this quiz of the periodic table of elements.

 Do you know what element Mg is?

-Mg stands for Magnesium and it is the eighth-most abundant element in the earth’s crust.
-Every science nerd will appreciate these hilarious chemistry jokes.
+Mg stands for Magnesium, and it is the eighth most abundant element in the earth’s crust.
+And if you’re a true science nerd, you’ll appreciate these nerdy pickup lines.

-This is the first element on the periodic table, do you know what it is?
+Although it is the second question on our quiz of the periodic table of elements, H is the first element on the periodic table.
+Do you know what it is?

 What element is Si?

-Si is Silicon and it’s one of the elements in the sun and stars.
-Read up on these science facts you never learned in school.
+Si stands for Silicon.
+Fun science fact: Silicon is one of the elements in the sun and stars.

 What element is N?